wkh237/react-native-fetch-blob/README.md

   When this property has value, `fetch` API will try to store response data in the path ignoring `fileCache` and `appendExt` property.
 #### addAndroidDownloads:object (Android only)
   This is an Android only property, it should be an object with the following properties :
-  - title : title of the file download success notification
+  - title : title of the file
   - description : File description of the file.
   - mime : MIME type of the file.
 By default is `text/plain`
   - mediaScannable : A `boolean` value, see [Officail Document](https://developer.android.com/reference/android/app/DownloadManager.html#addCompletedDownload(java.lang.String, java.lang.String, boolean, java.lang.String, java.lang.String, long, boolean))